influxdata/docs-v2/content/influxdb/v2.4/get-started/write.md

   - **precision**: timestamp precision (default is `ns`)
 - **Request body**: Line protocol as plain text

+The following example uses cURL and the InfluxDB API to write line protocol to InfluxDB:

 ```sh
 export INFLUX_HOST=http://localhost:8086
 export INFLUX_ORG=<YOUR_INFLUXDB_ORG>